SciML/NeuralPDE.jl/docs/src/solvers/deep_fbsde.md

 # Deep Forward-Backwards SDEs for Terminal Parabolic PDEs

-To solve high dimensional PDEs, first one should describe the PDE in terms of the `TerminalPDEProblem` with constructor:
+To solve high-dimensional PDEs, one should first describe the PDE in terms of the `TerminalPDEProblem` with constructor:

 ```julia